 Avoid Sleeping on Your Back

 Believe it or not, the sleeping position matters a lot to whether you end up snoring at night or not.
 Snoring is caused when the muscles in your tongue and soft palate falls back towards the throat.
-This obstructs free flow of air to the lungs, which ends up as the snoring sounds.
+This obstructs the free flow of air to the lungs, which ends up as the snoring sounds.
 Sleeping on your back immediately makes the muscles fall back because your head is flat against the pillow.
-If you sleep on a different position, like on your side that can reduce the chance of this problem from occurring.
+If you sleep in a different position, like on your side that can reduce the chance of this problem from occurring.